 ||158.8 x 76.2 x 8.6mm

 Into a new era of gaming

 Although we created the ROG Phone to raise the bar for mobile gaming, its compelling technology and versatile accessories lay a foundation to redefine what portable computers can be.
 This is more than just a gaming device; it’s a well-rounded digital companion that channels the history of the Republic of Gamers while offering a glimpse into its future.

-The ROG Phone will be available this summer in configurations with 128GB and 512GB of internal storage.
-Both of which come with the AeroActive Cooler.
-All the other accessories will be sold separately, and a special bundle will pack all of them into a suitcase with the high-end version of the phone.
+The ROG Phone is available for pre-order in the United States starting October 18th, and in Canada startng October 19th.
+You'll find it at the retailers listed in the table above, and it ship on October 29th.
+Both the 128GB and 512GB models will come with the AeroActive Cooler.
+All the other accessories will be sold separately, and select regions will be able to purchase a special bundle that packs all of them into a suitcase with the high-end version of the phone.
 Ask your local ROG representative for details about street dates and pricing in your region.